The Death Carts Roll

 The Imperial Response

 Justinian faced an unprecedented crisis.
 His personal bout with the plague left him weakened but determined to maintain order.
-He ordered public funds to be used for mass burials and care of the sick.
-When traditional burial practices proved insufficient, he commandeered ships to dump bodies in the Sea of Marmara.
+He ordered public funds used for mass burials and care of the sick, and when traditional burial practices proved insufficient, he commandeered ships to dump bodies in the Sea of Marmara.
 The emperor's secretary, Procopius, recorded that at the plague's peak, 5,000 to 10,000 people died daily in Constantinople.

 The Medical Community

 Byzantine physicians, led by the renowned Paul of Aegina, struggled to understand and treat the disease.
 They observed its symptoms meticulously: fever, chills, buboes, and often delirium before death.
-Some recommended bloodletting and herbal remedies, while others advised fleeing infected areas – advice that inadvertently helped spread the disease further.
+Some recommended bloodletting and herbal remedies.
+Others advised fleeing infected areas, advice that inadvertently helped spread the disease further.

 The Religious Response

 The Church played a central role in caring for the sick and explaining the disaster.
 Many saw the plague as divine punishment for sin, while others viewed it as a test of faith.
 Monasteries became makeshift hospitals, though many monks and clergy died alongside their patients.
-Some Christians reverted to older pagan practices in desperation, while others doubled down on their faith.
+Some Christians reverted to older pagan practices in desperation.
+Others doubled down on their faith, filling the great churches even as the death carts rolled past outside.

 The Economic Impact

 The plague devastated the empire's economy.
-Fields went unharvested as rural populations died or fled.
-Urban workshops closed as craftsmen succumbed to the disease.
+Fields went unharvested as rural populations died or fled, and urban workshops closed as craftsmen succumbed to the disease.
 Tax revenues plummeted just as the empire needed resources for Justinian's military campaigns.
-The shortage of labor led to inflation and economic disruption that would last for generations.
+The resulting labor shortage drove inflation and economic disruption that would last for generations.

 The Military Consequences